Bias confessions of a psychotherapist: overeating recovery

 Priority of Your Goals

-My job, as I see it, requires me to state my bias and let you know that your best choice is one that comes from your beliefs, not mine.
+My job, as I see it, requires me to state my bias and let you know that your best choices come from your beliefs, not mine.
 You also need to know that I will support your living based on your values, not mine.
-But neither of us will make or honor decisions based on the distorted thinking and value systems that are hooked to the eating disorder.

 Goals Based On Eating Disorder

-For example, you don't stay home and binge or use instead of meeting with friends.
+Without an eating disorder, you don't stay home and binge instead of meeting with friends.
 You don't binge and throw up before meeting a potential employer and therefore meet that person in a partially numbed condition.

 Discovering and Honoring Your Genuine Values